maksympc/spring-boot-examples/README.md

 <b>*Step 4, run application</b>:
 java -jar target/springbootDemo-1.0-SNAPSHOT.jar

-Application is reacheble on: http://localhost:8090/stackoverflow.html
+Application is reacheble on: http://localhost:8090/

+Update#
+Start working on JWT authentication using Spring-Boot and jjwt, currently the functionality of app is limited.